30 Green Wedding Ideas That Are Fueling Our Latest Color Crush

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

 Green is one of those wedding colors that makes us wonder why it's not more popular (although we kind of like that it's a hidden gem).
-After seeing so many weddings filled with hues like blush, blue, and most recently, moody wedding colors, green is a welcome and refreshing change.
-These green wedding ideas show just how versatile the color is—not only is it one of the few colors that looks good year-round, but it also works for nearly every wedding style, from classic black-tie events to romantic garden fêtes and bohemian weddings in the countryside.
+After seeing so many weddings filled with trending hues like '90s-inspired brights, airy pastels, and moody wedding color schemes, green is a welcome and refreshing change.
+These green wedding theme ideas show just how versatile the color is—not only is it one of the few colors that looks good year-round, but it also works for nearly every wedding style, from classic black-tie events to romantic garden fêtes and rustic weddings in the countryside.
 Get inspired for your own big day with these green wedding color ideas.